nens/threedi-docs/source/i_running_a_simulation.rst

 **Follow these steps to generate the dry weather flow CSV file:**

-- Click on 'Processing' in Menu bar and then 'Toolbox'
+- Open the Processing Toolbox.
+You can find it by going to 'Processing' in the menubar and select 'Toolbox'.
+Alteratively, you can click |processing_toolbox_icon| in the attributes toolbar (or use the keyboard shortcut CTRL + ALT + T).
 - Click on '3Di' > 'Dry weather flow' > 'DWF Calculator'
 - Set the 'Input spatialite'
 - Set a name and location to save the file under 'Output CSV'